 Overseas Aid Gift Deduction Scheme

 OAGDS is one part of the process for obtaining endorsement as a deductible gift recipient (DGR).
 The DGR process is managed by the Australian Taxation Office (ATO).
-For more information, visit the Tax Office website.
+For more information, visit the Australian Taxation Office website.

 DFAT has completed a review of the OAGDS guidelines and processes.